Sferratore/BookCatalogue/README.md

 The important steps in creating your first Jakarta Web App are the following (not in order).
 * Add Jakarta dependency on pom.xml.
 * Add "Java" (Or other name) folder to add your backend code.
 There you can create servlets importing all the necessary jakarta libs.
-* Use Maven -> Plugins -> War -> War to build  inside "Target" folder a compressed version of your project
+* Use Maven -> Plugins -> War -> Exploded to build  inside "Target" folder a compressed version of your project
 * Go to Servers
   * Use the Community Servers Connector to create an Apache Tomcat Server
 * Right click on your compressed project folder under "Target" and follow "Run on server" to deploy your app on the Tomcat server created.